MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```cpp
 extern "C" __declspec(noinline) HRESULT __stdcall
 ```
+This warning is off-by-default and only impacts code compiled with  `/Wall /WX`.

 ### decltype and calls to deleted destructors
 In previous versions of Visual Studio, the compiler did not detect when a call to a deleted destructor occurred in the context of the expression associated with 'decltype'.
 In Update Version 15.3, the following code produces  "error C2280: 'A<T>::~A(void)': attempting to reference a deleted function":